20 Wavy Hairstyles for Effortless Texture and Movement

 This guide covers twenty styles from casual everyday looks to formal event options, with specific product and technique recommendations for each.
 If your waves need a foundation cut to look their best, start with our complete guide to haircuts for texture-specific advice.

-2. The Wavy Lob
+2. The Side-Parted Wavy Bob

 3. Textured Waves With Layers